jaivrat/xcs229ii-project/stonk_trader/README.md

 ### 2. Create environment using the yaml file
 First check location of your anaconda3 folder.
 I have used $HOME/anaconda3/envs/rlproject where the environment will be created.
-This is mentioned in last line of the rlproject_env.yaml file
+This is mentioned in last line of the rlproject_env.yaml file.
+Change it accordingly.

 `conda env create --file rlproject_env.yaml`